-Node Address Function Code Byte Count High Data Low Data High Data Low Data High Data Low Data Error Check Field (2 bytes) 0B 03 06 02 2B 00 00 00 64 CRC
+Function Code • Error Check Field (2 bytes) 0B 03 06 02 2B 00 00 00 64 CRC

-7.2.7 Read Input Registers (Function Code 04)
+7.2.5 Read Input Registers (Function Code 04)

-This function retrieves the contents of the controller's input registers from the Modbus 3x range.
-These locations receive their values from devices connected to the I/O structure and can only be referenced, not altered from within the controller, The addressing allows retrieving up to 125 registers at each request; however, the specific server device may have restrictions that lower this maximum quantity.
+This Function Code obtains the contents of the controller's input registers from the Modbus 3x range.
+These locations receive their values from devices connected to the I/O structure and can only be referenced, not altered from within the controller, The addressing allows up to 125 registers to be obtained at each request; however, the specific Server device may have restrictions that lower this maximum quantity.
 The registers are numbered for zero (30001 = zero, 30002 = one, and so on).
 Broadcast mode is not allowed.

-The example below requests the contents of register 30009 in server number 11.
+The example below requests the contents of register 30009 in Server number 11.